 Ms. de Frias holds an Analyst and Broker Securities license no. 1143 from the Superintendencia del Mercado de Valores de Panamá.

 Ms. De Frias speaks Spanish and English.

-A Venezuelan national, Ms. Daniela Calderon is the Administrative Assistant of Aurora Asset Management SA.
+A Venezuelan national, Ms. Daniela Calderon is the Back Office Officer of Aurora Asset Management SA.

 Ms. Calderon has a Bachelor ́s Degree in International Commerce and Logistics from Universidad Latina de Panama and is currently pursuing a Bachelor of Law and Political Science from Universidad Catolica Santa Maria la Antigua de Panama.

 Ms. Calderon holds a Principal Executive license no. 706 and Analyst and Broker Securities license no. 1559 from the Superintendencia del Mercado de Valores de Panama.

 Ms. Calderon speaks Spanish, English and has some skills in Italian.